puneeth019/Bollywoodata/readme.md

-Plan is to get complete bollywood data!
+Plan is to get as much as data related to bollywood movies!